 Chemical education has a wide range of research interests including student understanding of the particulate nature of matter, mathematics in physical chemistry, visualization of biomolecules, science literacy, climate literacy, student understanding of concepts in organic chemistry, and the goals of undergraduate laboratory.
 Transforming research findings into practices that impact educational environments connects our fundamental research to teaching methodologies.

 - Climate literacy

 Research in the Towns group integrates across the particulate, macroscopic, and symbolic domains of chemistry.
 In the macroscopic domain we are investigating the faculty and student perspectives of undergraduate chemistry laboratory, specifically on their goals for laboratory.
 In the symbolic domain our research in physical chemistry focuses on the ways in which student understanding is fostered in classrooms where discussion takes place using discourse analysis.
 Finally, in the particulate domain we investigate the student understanding of visual images of molecules, in particular biomolecules which are conceptually rich and the gateway to understanding structure-function relationships.
-To contact Professor Towns, please call 765-496-1574 or email email@example.com.
-To visit the Towns Research Group, please click here.
+To contact Professor Towns, please call 765-496-1574 or email firstname.lastname@example.org.
+Visit the Towns Research Group website.